-Africa’s premier football business event, the Football Africa Forum (FAF) will stage its third edition in Johannesburg on 15-16 November 2018 prior to the much awaited return AFCON’19 qaulifying-match between South Africa and Nigeria and it will host all the key stakeholders debating the business and social development aspects of the game.
+Africa’s premier football business event, the Football Africa Summit will stage its third edition in Johannesburg on 15-16 November 2018 prior to the much-awaited return AFCON’19 qualifying-match between South Africa and Nigeria, and it will host all the key stakeholders debating the business and development aspects of the beautiful game.

 The Summit will primarily focuses its discussions on all the major aspects of the game inclusive of player welfare, coaching, marketing and sponsorship, fan engagement, football agents, improving leagues and clubs structures; etc.

-The Forum aims to become Africa’s biggest football stakeholder and knowledge sharing platform to debate the future of football on the continent.
+The Summit aims to become Africa’s biggest football stakeholder and knowledge sharing platform to debate the future of the game on the continent.

 It will also feature a Football Player Session, where matters pertaining to the welfare of football players will top the agenda in discussions between, leagues, clubs, players, unions, and football agents respectively.
 This Session will also focus on the aspect of financial support and pension schemes as well as investment opportunities for players.